opencast/opencast/docs/guides/admin/docs/configuration/database.md

 used by default, and needs no configuration, but it is strongly recommended to use MariaDB 10.x instead as there will be a huge performance gain.

-> **Notice:** In general, it is recommended to use MariaDB 10.x instead of MySQL 5.5, as MariaDB is fully compatible with MySQL 5.5 but not vice versa.
-MariaDB's extra features allow for robust migration scripts than with MySQL.
+> **Notice:** In general, it is recommended to use MariaDB 10.x instead of MySQL 5.7, as MariaDB is fully compatible with MySQL 5.7 but not vice versa.
+MariaDB's extra features allow for more robust migration scripts than with MySQL.

 > **Notice:** For a distributed setup of Opencast, you cannot use the internal H2 database.